OrdoLuminis/ordoluminis.github.io/_posts/2025-08-03-historic-protestant-position.markdown

 ◊ NKJV Thomas Nelson Study Bible has [177 Scholars](https://www.zeolla.org/christian/versions/misc/translators.htm), and the study includes many others.
 </small>

+### 2.2 Scientist Theologians

+#### 2.2.1 Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University)

+Dr. Lennox (2017) articluates on John 8:31–47, he writes:

+> **Real faith in Christ shows itself by its fruit in the lives of those who profess it.** It is not a superficial thing.
+One of its evidences is a deepening commitment to the word of Christ.
+A disciple is a learner.
+The hallmark of a true disciple is a readiness to learn more and more of the truth, thereby discovering that knowledge of truth leads to freedom. **Genuine faith perseveres** (p.
+218).

+Dr. Lennox (2017) further illustrates genuine faith:

+> A second way of knowing that we have eternal life is **by observing the spiritual and moral outworking of our faith in our behaviour**:
+>> We know that we have come to know him if we obey his commands.
+The man who says, “I know him,” but does not do what he commands is a liar, and the truth is not in him.
+(1 John 2:3–4.)
+>
+>>We know that we have passed from death to life, because we love our brothers.
+Anyone who does not love remains in death.
+(1 John 3:14.)
+>
+>Jesus made a similar point when he said, **by their fruit you will recognise them (Matthew 7:20)**. **If there is no moral consistency between our lives and our professed belief in God, then our claim to know God will not be credible.** It is in this context that Peter exhorts his readers to make your calling and election sure by our development of Christian character and moral virtues.
+The phrase “making sure” means “confirming”.
+That is, the development of visible Christian moral virtues in **a person’s life confirms the genuineness of their claim to be believers.
+True faith in God will be evidenced by its moral consequences in the life of a believer** (p.
+313).

+Dr. Lennox (2017) on the true meaning of faith:

+> According to the Oxford English Dictionary the word “faith” derives from the Latin fides (from which we get “fidelity”), so its basic meaning is “trust” or “reliance”.
+The Greek etymological equivalent is pistis, which is found in the New Testament where it has the following principal senses:
+>
+>>1. belief, trust;
+>>2. that which produces belief, evidence, token, pledge, engagement;
+>>3. trust in its objective aspect, troth, observance of trust, fidelity.
+>
+>So the main dictionary meanings given to “faith” are: belief, trust, confidence, reliance, and belief proceeding from testimony or authority.
+It is to be strongly affirmed that the faith in God described in the Bible is “reliance and belief proceeding from testimony or authority”. **Biblical faith is evidence-based** (p.
+136).

-### 2.2 Pastors & Prominent Figures
+### 2.3 Pastors & Prominent Figures

-#### 2.1.1 Pastor Chuck Smith & The Original Calvalry Chapel Distincives
+#### 2.3.1 Pastor Chuck Smith & The Original Calvalry Chapel Distincives

-Chuck Smith (2000), from his C2000 commentary on 1 John 3:6–8, writes:
+Chuck Smith archives (2015), from his C2000 series commentary on 1 John 3:6–8, writes:

-> 1Jn 3:6 Whosoever abides in him does not **practice** sin: and whosoever **practices** sin has not seen him, neither known him.
-Pretty powerful words.
+> 1Jn 3:6 &ldquo;Whosoever abides in him does not **practice** sin: and whosoever **practices** sin has not seen him, neither known him.&rdquo; Pretty powerful words.
 It should cause us to examine our own lives. **If I am living a life of practicing sin, I really don’t know Him.
 I really haven’t seen Him.
 If I really know Him, then I’m gonna be free from the practice of sin.**
 >
 > 1Jn 3:8 **He that is practicing sin is of the devil**; for the devil sinneth from the beginning.
 And for this purpose the Son of God was manifested, that he might destroy the works of the devil.
-So again, don’t deceive yourself. <span style="font-weight:bold;color:firebrick;">If you are <span style="font-size:1.2em;color:crimson;">practicing</span> sin, living in sin, you are not of God; you are a part of that rebellion against God, led by Satan.</span> (1Jn 3:6-8)
+So again, don’t deceive yourself. <span style="font-weight:bold;color:firebrick;">If you are <span style="font-size:1.2em;color:crimson;">practicing</span> sin, living in sin, you are not of God; you are a part of that rebellion against God, led by Satan.</span> (1Jn 3:6-8).

 <!--